History of CONMEBOL in Timeline

 CONMEBOL

-CONMEBOL, the South American Football Confederation, is the oldest continental football governing body and one of FIFA's six confederations.
-Headquartered in Luque, Paraguay, it organizes and governs major international football tournaments in South America.
-It comprises only 10 member football associations, making it the smallest FIFA confederation in terms of membership.
+CONMEBOL (CSF) is the governing body of football in South America, one of FIFA's six confederations and the oldest.
+Based in Luque, Paraguay, it organizes and governs major South American international football tournaments.
+It comprises 10 member football associations, the fewest of all FIFA confederations.

-On July 9, 1916, CONMEBOL was founded in Buenos Aires under the initiative of Uruguayan Héctor Rivadavia Gómez, with the approval of the football associations of Argentina, Brazil, Chile, and Uruguay.
+On July 9, 1916, CONMEBOL was founded in Buenos Aires under the initiative of Uruguayan Héctor Rivadavia Gómez and approved by the football associations of Argentina, Brazil, Chile, and Uruguay.
+This occurred during the Campeonato Sudamericano de Fútbol, later known as the Copa América, which was held to commemorate the centenary of the Argentine Declaration of Independence.

-In 1916, the Copa América started as the main competition for men's national teams.
+In 1916, the Copa América, initially named "Campeonato Sudamericano de Fútbol", was inaugurated as the main competition for men's national teams in South America.

 1988: Beginning of Supercopa Libertadores

-In 1989, the Recopa Sudamericana, an annual match between the Copa Libertadores and Copa Sudamericana winners, came into being.
+In 1989, the Recopa Sudamericana, an annual match between the Copa Libertadores and Supercopa Libertadores winners (later Copa Sudamericana winners), came into being.

 1999: Abolishment of Copa CONMEBOL